aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 To implement UE-V alongside Profile Container, there are soem considerations and configuration steps:

-### Determine UE-V Templates to Use
+### Determine What Needs to Roam

-Windows 10 includes several in-box templates and additional community provided templates are available from the [User Experience Virtualization Template Gallery](https://gallery.technet.microsoft.com/site/search?f%5B0%5D.Type=RootCategory&f%5B0%5D.Value=UE-V&f%5B0%5D.Text=UE-V).
-These are great starting points, while additional templates or customisations can be created for your environment using the UE-V Template Generator.
+Windows 10 includes several in-box application templates with additional community templates available as well - [User Experience Virtualization Template Gallery](https://gallery.technet.microsoft.com/site/search?f%5B0%5D.Type=RootCategory&f%5B0%5D.Value=UE-V&f%5B0%5D.Text=UE-V).
+These are great starting points and additional templates can be created for your needs using the UE-V Template Generator.
 Typically an IT Pro with experience with packaging or application management will be able to understand UE-V templates quite quickly.

+I recommend identifying preferences that are actually a priority in a user profile - it doesn't make sense to roam the entire profile with UE-V, as at that point, you're replicating what Profile Container does.
+Important settings are likely to include Microsoft Office, browser preferences and bookmarks, and preferences for a handful of line of business applications.

+Registered UE-V templates can also differ across desktops.
+A Windows 10 virtual desktop could have a complete selection of UE-V templates, while a Windows Server silo publishing a set of applications with a read-only Profile Container, would only need templates for those published applications.

 ### Roaming Office and Office 365 ProPlus

+The in-box templates for UE-V includes [templates for Office that define the Microsoft validated settings for Office applications](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-synchronizing-microsoft-office-with-uev) and will roam practially all Office preferences.
+These templates can be used with the Volume License edition of Office as well as Office 365 ProPlus.

-Where Office 365 ProPlus is deployed, you should enable either UE-V or Office 365 for roaming of user settings.
+Where Office 365 ProPlus is deployed, enable either UE-V or Office 365 for roaming of user settings.
 Office 365 ProPlus [roams a selection of user settings](https://docs.microsoft.com/en-us/previous-versions/office/office-2013-resource-kit/jj733593(v=office.15)#what-are-roaming-settings), some of which roam across macOS, iOS and Android as well.

-The in-box templates for UE-V includes [templates for Office that define the Microsoft validated settings for Office applications](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-synchronizing-microsoft-office-with-uev); however, consider that UE-V works on Windows only.
-If you support multiple operating systems, consider letting Office 365 roam Office settings.
+UE-V is a Windows only feature - if you support multiple operating systems, consider letting Office 365 roam Office 365 ProPlus settings.

 ### UE-V Modes

 UE-V can roam application preferences in several modes that can be used across different desktop types to achieve our goals.
-This article covers these modes in detail: [Manage Administrative Backup and Restore in UE-V](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-manage-administrative-backup-and-restore)
+This article covers these modes in detail: [Manage Administrative Backup and Restore in UE-V](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-manage-administrative-backup-and-restore).

 Individual UE-V templates can be configured with the following settings when registered on a target device: